5 Keys to Being a Happy Cosplayer – Taking (Back) Control

 So to summarize:

 Remember that this hobby is what you make of it.
 That doesn’t just mean what costumes you make either.
 It means all of the experiences that come with it.
-So take back some control over this hobby (one that is prone to running our lives for us) and realize that you can have better experiences when you put your own goals first and by extension, your own happiness as well.
+So take back some control over this hobby (one that is prone to running our lives for us).
+Realize that you can have better experiences when you put your own goals first and by extension, your own happiness as well.